sassihamdi-CD/HappenTN/README.md

 [![AGPL License](https://img.shields.io/badge/license-AGPL-blue.svg)](http://www.gnu.org/licenses/agpl-3.0)

 ## About HappeningTN
-HappeningTN is a local event listing platform designed to connect people in Tunisia with the latest events, workshops, and cultural activities in their vicinity.
+HappenTN is a local event listing platform designed to connect people in Tunisia with the latest events, workshops, and cultural activities in their vicinity.
 Our mission is to foster community engagement and cultural exchange by making it easier for everyone to discover and participate in local events.

 ## Key Features
 - **Event Discovery**: Browse a wide range of events based on categories and interests.